dr-tony-lin/CarND-Behavioral-Cloning-P3/writeup_report.md

 * --checkpoint: Path and base name of checkpoints to to saved for epochs that meet the acceptance threshold
 * --dirs: training sample folders, seperated by ':', default is 'data' folder.
 The format for a folder is name[+[<][>][!]][*n].
 ```
-To specify which cameras should be used, appends '+' followed by one or more of '<!>' before * to include
+To specify which cameras should be used, appends combinations of '[^]' immediately after the name to include
-left(<), center(!), and/or right(>) cameras
+left([), center(^), and/or right(]) camera images.
+Only center camera images will be included if any of '[^]' and all_cameras
+option is not given.
+Furthermore, if either '[' or ']' is specified, but '^' is notall_cameras, then center camera images will
+not be included.

 The probability of images in a folder to be used in training and validation process can speficied by appending the name with '*n'
 where 'n' is a number.
 ```
 * --test: testing sample folder, default is None
-* --model: the saved checkopint to load to continue/transfer learning, default is None
+* --model: the trained model checkopint to load to continue/fine tune/transfer learning, default is None
 * --trainings: The number of independent trainings to perform, default is 1
 * --epochs: the number of epochs per train.
 Default is 200
 * --batch: the batch size, default is 256